iamlemec/elltwo/testing/howto.md

 References can be across articles.
 To reference an external article use `@[article_name:id]`; for example reference the above equation from a different page would require `@[howto:geo]`.

+#[ref] Version Control

+Prior versions of an article can be viewed by clicking the  `History` button on the footer of the article.
+This will open the history navigator, by which you can select to view the article at any prior state.
+Every commit creates a new instance of the article.
+The article can be reverted to a prior state by clicking on the particular version, and then clicking the `Revert` button.
+This will create a new instance of the article (that is, of course, identical to the historical version in question) at the current time.
+In this way, intermediate states between the current instance and the revision instance are not lost.